fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 code instead.
 If you're modifying the game exe on disk or doing something game-specific in memory, it might be easiest to find and directly change the call sites in the exe.
-If you don't want to do that, or if your code is running in a DLL in an unmodified game, you can instead change `IDXGISwapChain::Present()` to call your code.
+If you don't want to do that, or if your code is running in a DLL in an unmodified game, you can instead change `IDXGISwapChain::Present()` to call your code - rewriting the native code in memory while the app is running.
 This again has subproblems:

 1. Find the address of `IDXGISwapChain::Present()`
 2. Figure out how to change the start of it to call your code
 3. Figure out how to call the original code; you're going to have to overwrite some of it with the code to call your function, so, you'll need to copy the original code somewhere else, modify it, and jump back to the remainder
-4. Replace the start of the original function with your code from step 2
+4. Replace the start of the original function with your code from step 2 - while fixing any threads that were in the middle of executing the original code while you swapped it out

 Your code will usually do its own thing (e.g. drawing your overlay on to the swap chain's active buffer), then after doing some modifications go back to the original `IDXGISwapChain::Present()` code: